mdsecactivebreach/SharpShooter/Readme.md

 Version 1.0 of SharpShooter introduced several new concepts, including COM staging, execution of Squiblydoo and Squiblytwo, as well as XSL execution.
 To acomplish this new functionality, several new flags were added; --com, --awl and --awlurl.

+Version 2.0 of SharpShooter added the AMSI bypass module, along with support generating VBA and Excel 4 macro enabled documents.

 Further information can be found on the [MDSec blog post](https://www.mdsec.co.uk/2018/03/payload-generation-using-sharpshooter/).

 Usage - Command Line Mode: